isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion29">
     <label for="accordion29"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">I received an SMS asking me to key in my NRIC and personal details to claim my CDC Vouchers.
 Is it a scam? </span></label>
     <div>
 			<p>Do not click on the link or reply.
 CDCs or RedeemSG will never send any SMSes asking for your personal information or banking details to claim your CDC Vouchers.
-If you detect any suspicious messages relating to gov.sg or CDC Vouchers, please contact PA at 62255322, or submit the information online at <a href="https://www.police.gov.sg/I-Witness"><strong>https://www.police.gov.sg/I-Witness </strong></a> or call 1800 255 0000 to make a police report.
+If you detect any suspicious messages relating to RedeemSG or gov.sg or CDC Vouchers, please contact PA at 62255322, or submit the information online at <a href="https://www.police.gov.sg/I-Witness"><strong>https://www.police.gov.sg/I-Witness </strong></a> or call 1800 255 0000 to make a police report.
 			</p>
     </div>
   </li>